 Am I a good candidate for breast revision surgery?

-Patients who are in good health, at a stable weight and dissatisfied with their breast appearance or concerned with their implants are likely a good candidate for this procedure.
+Patients in good health, at a stable weight and dissatisfied with their breast appearance or are concerned with their implants are likely the right candidates for this procedure.

 What will my breasts look like after my breast revision?